getSandi/manual-qa-portofolio/00-Project-Overview/Project-Overview.md

 ## Project Description

-This projects focuses on manual testing of the SauceDemo e-commerce web application.
+This project focuses on manual testing of the SauceDemo e-commerce web application.

 The purpose of this project is to verify the functionality of the application and identify potential defects through structured manual testing.